tomjoht/tomjoht.github.io/_posts/2020/2/2020-02-09-more-than-just-api-docs.md

 *  Building trust with developers

-*  Understanding customer side of each developer product
+*  Understanding the customer side of each developer product

 *  Awareness and review of pages outside the docs that include the post-login console, marketing pages, Stack Overflow, GitHub, etc.